jilliangmeehan/looore/content/Theories/Natlan timeline (maybe).md

 Also around this time, Venti wakes up from a nap and meets Vennessa and her tribe in Monstadt.
 My guess is this was a liiiiittle bit after the founding of the Flower-Feather clan, because they seem like they might be some kind of offshoot of them, but they've come a long way & Vennessa doesn't really have any memories of Natlan that we know of.

 Venti calls the Pyro Archon "Murata," so Xbalanque has already been succeeded at least once.

-## The second Abyssal tide
-Sometime later, there's another attack attack from the Abyss.
-This time, we know they also attacked the Night Kingdom, so a bunch of warriors from Natlan went there to defend it.
-The entire nation was at war.
+## 500 years ago
+### The age of Tenoch
+At this point, the human tribes are all doing their thing. [[Tenoch]] seems to be part of the People of the Springs tribe (or is at least hanging out there for the time being, who knows) when [[Tupac]], the descendent of [[Footprint of the Rainbow|Uenuku]], returns to get the [[Ash-Graven Drinking Horn]] from him.
+They fight over it, and Tupac wins.

+Tenoch becomes a wanderer, belonging to no tribes.
+It seems like they all kinda hate him for some reason, actually.
+### The cataclysm
+The threat of the Abyss looms on the horizon, and the Night Kingdom is under attack.
+Warriors from every tribe are sent to the Night Kingdom to fight.
+Mavuika, the current Pyro Archon, goes to sleep for the next 500 years — putting some kind of plan in motion related to an "oath" she made.
+(Capitano also knows about this oath, implying that he was there at the time.)

+All the tribal leaders are too busy fighting with each other to properly deal with the situation without the Pyro Archon, so Tenoch steps up and takes matters into his own hands.
+With his [[Talking Stick]], he recruits heroes from each tribe to fight the Abyss with him.

+One of these heroes is Burkina, the companion of Kongamato the Mountain Lord.
+Burkina died, leaving Kongamato with a duty to protect the "Turnfire" name and return it to the Sacred Flame.
+But Kongamato is corrupted by the Abyss, and gradually forgets who gave him that duty. ([[Fang of the Mountain King]])

+The description of this event in [[Obsidian Codex]] is really interesting — it kinda paints Tenoch as an emerging sun deity or something.
+This moment also kinda seems like a precursor to what becomes the Night Warden Wars in the Pilgrimage to the Sacred Flame.

+While this is going on, the Volcano Lord's arm is also being pinned down by nails by Traore and the Children of Echoes tribe — or, at least, that's the story they tell.
+It could just be the Children of Echoes defending their land from the Abyss. ([[The Volcano Lord and the Shadow Pins]]).

-During this, some people from each tribe went to the ruins of [[Scroll of the Hero of Cinder City|Cinder City]] to look for a secret they heard about that they believe would help their people in this war.
+During all this, some people from each tribe went to the ruins of [[Scroll of the Hero of Cinder City|Cinder City]] to look for a secret they heard about that they believe would help their people in this war.
 Liliwu, a mystic from the Night-Wind tribe, is the only one of her group who survived the trip — the rest were apparently eaten by the dragon living in the city's remains.
 (Might be the [[Sacred Lord]].)

 The scholar from the Children of Echoes tribe did still manage to find the Secret Source Machines he was looking for, and was able to modify them for use in battle.
 I don't know if he died with the rest of the group after that, or if he was just doing his own thing.